GrantsTracks2121/quartz-hugo/content/_index.md

 GSW edited this line.
 Here's a link to another page: [[notes/editing]]

-> [!
-Note ] What have I done to the CSS to make paragraphs NOT have lines between them?
+> [!Note ] What have I done to the CSS to make paragraphs NOT have lines between them?
 > This is on me somehow.
 The original code on his pages, which act nicely in his original code doesn't do the same on my site.
 All I can do is start over I think.
 Jesus.

 This is a paragraph of text.